Ozprix/Church-management-system/docs/dev-setup.md

 - Build locally via `docker build -f docker/Dockerfile -t church-api:local apps/api`.
 - GitHub Actions (`api-container.yml`) builds the image and performs a Trivy scan on every PR/push to `dev`.
 - See `docs/devops.md` for the full DevOps guide and `docs/secrets-management.md` for handling encrypted `.env` files with SOPS.

+- Attendance kiosk lives at `/attendance/kiosk` in the PWA.
+It caches data for offline use and stores check-ins locally until the device reconnects.
+Pending check-ins sync automatically once online.

 ## 10. Next Actions
 - Install dependencies (`pnpm install`) after corepack/pnpm is enabled and network access is available.